-The Alice Springs Airports' 235kW solar project is the second of the Alice Solar City's five planned "iconic projects", after the Crowne Plaza Hotel.
+The Alice Springs Airports' 235 KW solar project was the second of the Alice Solar City's five "iconic projects", after the Crowne Plaza Hotel.

 Twenty eight concentrating photovoltaic tracking arrays have been constructed on land to the north west of the Alice Springs Airport, feeding electricity into the Alice Springs Airport.